-Effective March 18, 2003 Molecular Medicine and GMC entered into a Production Service Agreement, as amended on August 29, 2003, whereby Molecular Medicine will produce the clinical vector for delivery of the TAP gene used in the Company's cancer immunotherapy product.
-The product will incorporate the Crucell vector and GMC 's TAP1 gene.
+Effective March 18, 2003 Molecular Medicine and GMC entered into a Production Service Agreement, as amended on August 29, 2003, whereby Molecular Medicine will produce the clinical vector for delivery of the TAP gene used in the company's cancer immunotherapy product.
 Total obligations under the contract are \$232,000 payable to Molecular Medicine plus an estimated \$110,000 to \$145,000 in third-party testing costs.
-To December 31, 2003 the Company has made all payments required under the terms of the agreement totalling \$108,500 and during 2004 a further \$15,000 has been incurred and is owing as at March 31, 2005.
-A renegotiation of this contract is currently underway with an anticipated revised work plan and payment schedule.
+To December 31, 2003 the company has made all payments required under the terms of the agreement totalling \$108,500 and during 2004 a further \$15,000 has been incurred and is owing as at June 30, 2005.
+This contract has been re-negotiated and will require Molecular Medicine to quality control the vaccine vector prior to commencing production.